-- Go to your settings through the app menu
+- Go to your Settings through the app menu and choose System.

-- Remove it from the list of Bluetooth devices (Either by “Remove”, “Forget”, or anything similar)
+- Remove it from the list of Bluetooth devices (either by “Remove,” “Forget This Device,” or anything similar.)

-If it doesn’t work the first time, try it again once or twice again.
-There have been plenty of reports from users that they had to do it 3 times or even more before their watch decided to work normally again.
+If it doesn’t work the first time, try it again.
+There have been plenty of reports from users that they had to do it three times or even more before their watch decided to work normally again.

-Everything we’ve mentioned up till this point was assuming that you are doing everything correctly and that your app or OS are bugged.
-However, there is also a chance that you are the one who’s doing something wrong and that the watch/app/OS are all working just fine.
+However, there is also a chance that you are the one who’s doing something wrong and that the watch/app/OS is all working just fine.

 So, here are some things that you may have missed.

 Smartwatches are very intrusive by design.
-Smartwatch apps generally ask permission for getting access to calls, notifications, location, recording, text messages, calls, and a whole lot of other stuff.
+Smartwatch apps generally ask permission to access calls, notifications, location, recording, text messages, calls, and many other things.

 The exact process can slightly differ depending on the phone that you are using.
-To do it on stock Android 10:
+To do it on stock Android:

 Smartwatches, including Fossil, need Bluetooth connectivity to communicate with a smartphone.
 Otherwise, they just aren’t going to work to their full potential.

-Of course, there is always the option of activating it through the taskbar’s Quick Settings.
+Of course, activating it through the taskbar’s Quick Settings or Control Center is always available.
 And the same goes for iPhones.
 But, again, you’ll have a rough time making WearOS work with an iOS device.

 3: Other Possible Mistakes

-- You need the latest WearOS app.
-Make sure it’s installed or the watch won’t pair/work properly
+- You need the latest WearOS or Fossil app.
+Make sure it’s installed, or the watch won’t pair/work properly

-- Make sure that the watch is within a reasonable distance to your smartphone.
-Bluetooth can’t reach very far so the watch won’t be able to pair if it’s out of range
+- Make sure that the watch is within a reasonable distance of your smartphone.
+Bluetooth can’t reach very far, so the watch won’t be able to pair if it’s out of range

 - Your watch is out of battery.
 Make sure that it is charged